rileybarshak/project-viewer/README.md

 ## License Notice

 This project is distributed under the license described in [`LICENSE`](./LICENSE).
 Derivative works must display the footer attribution required by [`NOTICE`](./NOTICE).

+---

+Found this project helpful?
+Drop a ⭐ on the repo!